 If your local server environment differs from your live server, it could lead to 404 errors.
 Discrepancies in PHP version, MySQL settings, file structures, and database configurations can also contribute to this issue.
 Here are the steps to resolve this issue:

-• Confirm File and Folder Structures: Check that your local server’s file and folder structures mirror those on your live server.
+- Confirm File and Folder Structures: Ensure your local server’s file and folder structures match those on your live server.
 Inconsistencies can lead to 404 errors.

-• Verify Database Settings: Confirm that the local database settings match your live database’s.
+- Verify Database Settings: Confirm that the local database settings match those in your live database.
 Pay attention to the database name, username, and password.

-Verify and reset permalinks by going to the WordPress dashboard > Settings > Permalinks and clicking “Save Changes.”
+Verify and reset permalinks by going to the WordPress dashboard ⟶ Settings ⟶ Permalinks, then clicking “Save Changes.”
 Restart your local server to apply the changes.
 Now, check your local WordPress site to see if the 404 errors are resolved.

-Use Code to Redirect 404 Error Pages to the Homepage
+Step 8: Redirect 404 Pages to the Homepage Using Code

-Using this method you can create 301 redirects for all 404 pages to your homepage.
+Using this method, you can create 301 redirects for all 404 pages to your homepage.
 To do so, log in to your server and navigate to the Public HTML folder or the folder containing your website files.
-You may also retrieve your website files by an FTP file application such as Filezilla.
-Logging onto the WordPress dashboard and going to Appearance > Theme Editor is another option.
+You may also retrieve your website files using an FTP file application such as FileZilla.
+Logging onto the WordPress dashboard and going to Appearance ⟶ Theme Editor is another option.

 Regardless of the technique you use, look for a file named 404.php, or build one if 404.php already does not exist, and add the following code to it: